DisplacedHiggs/NJetsEstimate/README.md

 cd NJetsEstimate
 mkdir logs scripts
 ```
+Make sure the input and output directories are correct in nJetsVar.list.
+In nJetsEstimate_LPC.py, you have the choice to set deltaRmode and singleEffMode to true or false.

+Warning: If you change the "deltaR" variable in nJetsEstimate_LPC.py to an event-level, rather than jet-level quantity, it gets a bit messy.
+You must use special jet-entry trees and follow "reverse comments for NGOODVERTICES" comment.
+This is set up in the njet branch.

 ###Run the code
+Note, each of these steps takes a few hours:
 ```
 bash createNJets.sh
+cp scripts/submitNJets.condor .
 condor_submit submitNJets.condor
 bash prepareNJetsPlots.sh
 ```
-Note, each of these steps can take hours.

-# More Details
+# More Details from Sri
 The general workflow for how this works is as follows.

   - STEP 1: